 Pablo Picasso said, “Learn the rules like a pro, so you can break them like an artist.”
 You can justify a lot of liberties with that line.

 Among the things I like in the article are the quotes, including one from playwright Tom Stoppard.
 “Every exit is an entrance someplace else.”
-Other favorites include advice and observations from Marcus Aurelius and Steve Jobs.
+Other favorite quotes include advice and observations from Marcus Aurelius and Steve Jobs.

 The story is another example of why weekly papers are surviving as dailies are dying.
-There’s a market for stories without contrived drama and hysterical headlines.
-That said, tabloids are entertaining as long as you understand it’s all just entertainment.
+There’s a market for stories without contrived drama, hysterical headlines, and fictionalized “news,” aka tabloid journalism.
+That said, we might as well accept the tabloid tone of our times and keep in mind it’s all just entertainment.

 Lion Air Update